Welcome to the Town of Falher

 Falher Municpal Development Plan Survey

-The Town of Falher is developing a Municipal Development Plan, which is a long-range strategic document intended to guide the growth and development of a municipality into the future.
-YOU are the key to understanding how Falher will change and grow in the future.
-The survey should take approximately 10 minutes to complete.
+The Town of Falher is developing a Municipal Development Plan and would like your input.
+Simply fill in the online survey which should take approximately 10 minutes to complete.
 All responses are completely confidential.
+For more information click here.

 Deadline to complete the survey is September 7, 2015